jporeilly/Foundry--Deployment/01--Infrastructure/01-Environment/infrastructure.md

 <em>Master Nodes</em>

-These servers were deployed with RHEL 8.4 Firstboot images.
+These servers were deployed with AlmaLinux 8.4 Firstboot images.
 Each of the nodes in the cluster has been configured with a 'k8s' user with sudo priviliges.

 <font color='teal'>The Master Nodes have been configured with the required user.</font>